bcych/SDCC/docs/installation.rst

 .. code-block:: bash

-   python3 -m install ./
+   python3 -m pip install ./

-To test whether the installation worked, try calculating the zeeman energy as a unit test
+To test whether the installation worked, try calculating the zeeman energy as a unit test and check whether you get the correct answer

 .. code-block:: python3
    >>> from sdcc.energy import Ez